 Learn from Experiences

 In late September 2014, a Liberian arrived in Texas and reported with fever to a big hospital.
 He was otherwise well enough to be sent home with simple medications.
 Two days later he came back, severely ill, and that is when the penny dropped; he was tested for and found positive for Ebola.
-Every one of his fellow passengers in the flight and in the local community were counted, and followed up for 21 days to make sure none was infected; none was.
+Every one of his fellow passengers in the flight and in the local community was counted, and followed up for 21 days to make sure none was infected; none was.
 Ebola does not spread during the incubation period.

 What should have alerted the emergency room physicians?
 Travel history; arriving from Liberia should have been taken seriously.
 Imagine such an eventuality in one Indian hospital.
 The disease would have been undiagnosed until late into its course or after death, by which time several hospital staff would have been infected and they would start small outbreaks in their families and wherever they went for treatment.

 What should India do?
-First, the Government of India should name one “event manager” who would develop a plan of action in case Ebola enters India, through a traveller.
+First, the Government of India should name one “event manager” who would develop a plan of action in case Ebola enters India, through a traveler.
 India should create a mechanism for the event manager to communicate with every hospital in the country to inform the dos and don’ts.
 Doctors take a history of the patient’s illness; this should include travel history.
 Also, the event manager should be the spokesperson for the government to inform the public authentic information.
 If this process is closely linked with all states and union territories, then every state will be prepared.

 Remember what happened when the pandemic influenza reached India in 2009?
-Infected persons were made to crowd in selected testing centres, thereby rapidly spreading infection to many others.
+Infected persons were made to the crowd in selected testing centers, thereby rapidly spreading the infection to many others.
 This is exactly the opposite to what other countries did – they asked those with influenza-like symptoms to stay home and report only to a chosen doctor.
 The fire department must be open all the time; not just after a fire is reported.

 Ebola and pandemic flu teach us to expect the unexpected and be prepared.
 New diseases are appearing in the world again and again.
 We live today in a “global village”.
 Ebola-infected bats are probably present in Asia.
-Nipah virus infected bats are widely prevalent in East Asia; there is no guarantee their territorial flight paths will not extend to peninsular India.
+Nipah virus-infected bats are widely prevalent in East Asia; there is no guarantee their territorial flight paths will not extend to peninsular India.
 Is India prepared?
 Who exactly is in charge?